-St. John’s Wort, or what herbalist Susan Weed calls, St. Joan’s Wort, is a beautiful weed that spread from Europe to the Americas with the settlers.
-And, just like the light that Joan of Arc was known to cast in dark places, this plant is energetically associated with sunlight.
-The flower essence comes as an aid for the very emotional and light-sensitive ones.
+St. John’s Wort is a beautiful weed that spread from Europe to the Americas with the settlers.
+This plant is energetically associated with sunlight and is able to cast light in dark places.
+The flower essence serves as an aid for the very emotional and light-sensitive ones.

 There is some debate about whether taking St. John’s Wort actually leads you to be light-sensitive (because hypericin has been found to lead to photosensitive skin cells in animals that happen to graze on it).
 However, some herbalists suggest that maybe it is simply isolated ‘hypericin’ outside of its plant matrix (whole plant) that would lead to this photosensitivity (this means, concentrated pills of hypericin instead of whole plant tincture, for example).
 Here is a link to some good dialogue on this topic.

 The beautiful red oil that is produced by infusing this plant in olive oil is simply stunning.
 It can be used as a massage oil (a very good massage therapist ally as it helps to melt knots in the body) or as a sunscreen (rubbed on the body before/during/after sun exposure).
 Of course, this is not a pharmaceutical sunscreen, it simply keeps the skin from getting to the point of sunburn.